ScriptEd-Year2-Cristo-Rey/soundcloud/README.md

 ####Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

+* Use Bootstrap to style the unsorted list that the results sit in, so that they look more appealing.

 * Display information about the user next to information about the track.
 Use the [SoundCloud Developers Guide](developers.soundcloud.com/docs/api/guide) for this documentation
-* Stream a song matching the genre selected.
-Use the [SoundCloud Developers Guide](developers.soundcloud.com/docs/api/guide) for this documentation.

 ***